neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="/docs/connect/connect-from-any-app" description="Learn about connection strings and how to connect to Neon from any application" icon="audio-jack">Connect from any app</a>
+<a href="/docs/connect/connect-from-any-app" description="Learn about connection strings and how to connect to Neon from any application" icon="gamepad">Connect from any app</a>

-<a href="/docs/connect/connect-postgres-gui" description="Learn how to connect to a Neon database from a GUI application" icon="audio-jack">Connect a GUI application</a>
+<a href="/docs/connect/connect-postgres-gui" description="Learn how to connect to a Neon database from a GUI application" icon="gui">Connect a GUI application</a>

-<a href="/docs/connect/query-with-psql-editor" description="Connect with psql, the native command-line client for Postgres" icon="audio-jack">Connect with psql</a>
+<a href="/docs/connect/query-with-psql-editor" description="Connect with psql, the native command-line client for Postgres" icon="cli">Connect with psql</a>

-<a href="/docs/connect/passwordless-connect" description="Connect without a password using Neon's psql passwordless auth feature" icon="audio-jack">Passwordless auth</a>
+<a href="/docs/connect/passwordless-connect" description="Connect without a password using Neon's psql passwordless auth feature" icon="unlock">Passwordless auth</a>

 </DetailIconCards>